 What Is The Pricing Strategy?

-Pricing strategy refers to a retailer’s or merchant’s approach to determining product prices that considers manufacturing costs and revenue goals like average order value (AOV) and lifetime customer value.
-Of course, your entire price plan can include discounted techniques, but a “pricing strategy” is not the same as a discounting strategy.
+Pricing strategy refers to a retailer’s or merchant’s approach to determining product prices considering manufacturing costs and revenue goals like average order value (AOV) and lifetime customer value.
+Of course, your entire price plan can include discounted techniques, but a “pricing strategy” differs from a discounting strategy.
 Instead, depending on your goals, it helps you decide what pricing would result in the highest customer acquisition rates, customer retention, sales, profits, or conversion.

 Many small businesses find it easy to set their pricing strategies by consulting MSRPs (the manufacturer’s suggested retail price) or using a cost-plus pricing strategy (a method in which costs are calculated, then a markup is added on).